StefansArya/scarletsframe-compiler/README.md

 # ScarletsFrame Compiler.js
 A compiler for ScarletsFrame.

-This compiler still depend on Gulp and BrowserSync, our future plan is make a fast standalone compiler without Gulp/BrowserSync.
+This compiler depend on Gulp and BrowserSync.

 If you arrived to this repository from no where, please visit the [default project template](https://github.com/StefansArya/scarletsframe-default) for getting started.